wp-plugins/mobiad/readme.txt

 Thanks to MobiAD and its WordPress programmatic plugin, publishers of all sizes and countries can now easily access thousands of advertisers with the push of a button.

 Our platform supports banner ads, interstitials, and native ad and is connected to over 100+ demand side platforms (DSP) that bid on your ad inventory in real-time.
-Whatâ€™s more, it takes less than five minutes to sign-up and about a few hours to start to make money.
+What's more, it takes less than five minutes to sign-up and about a few hours to start to make money.

 **IMPORTANT: You will FIRST need to register as a publisher, go to [MobiAD - Sign up for FREE](http://mobiad.uk/publisher-sign-up-form/) and create a MobiAD account to get your publisher ID to activate the plugin.